Website Governance Procedure - 61.11.02

 - LCC administrative staff will update calendar events, make minor content changes, and publish emergency announcements.

-- HCC web services staff will provide technical support, content updates, and content management training to LCC staff to allow routine maintenance.
+- HCC information technology staff will provide technical support, routine content updates, and content management training to LCC staff to allow routine maintenance.

-- HCC web services staff provide cloud hosting of the LCC website through Systems Alliance.
+- HCC information technology staff provide cloud hosting of the LCC website.

 President's Office Use: VPIT/EDPRM